react-native-camera/react-native-camera/docs/RNCamera.md

 ### `takePictureAsync([options]): Promise`

 Takes a picture, saves in your app's cache directory and returns a promise.
+Note: additional image processing, such as mirror, orientation, and width, can be significantly slow on Android.

 Supported options: